keboola/connection-docs/extractors/mongodb/index.md

 ## Configure Mapping

-By defining mapping, you to specify the structure and content of output tables, their columns and relations between them.
+By defining mapping, you specify the structure and content of output tables, their columns and relations between them.

 {: .image-popup}
 ![MongoDB new export filled](/extractors/mongodb/04-new-export-filled.png)